askmike/gekko/README.md

 Gekko is a Bitcoin trading bot and backtesting platform that connects to popular Bitcoin exchanges.
 It is written in javascript and runs on [nodejs](http://nodejs.org).

 This is the open source do-it-yourself version, we are planning on running hosted Gekkos in the cloud which does not require you to download and install anything, configure any textfiles or deal with the commandline.
-If you are looking for such a solution, sign up at [Wizbit](http://wizb.it) and we'll let you know once it's out.
+If you are looking for such a solution, sign up at [Wizbit](http://wizb.it) and we'll let you know once it's out!

 *Use Gekko at you own risk.*